 Here’s something else to think about while we’re on the subject of fuel prices and fuel economy: the spare tire on many vehicle models is being ditched entirely, even the ridiculously small donut spare, to help automakers comply with more stringent fuel economy standards.
 AAA’s Nielsen explains more about that unsettling trend in the video below:

 OK, back to the driving cost study.
-The cost of tires ranks second highest among the factors that rose from 2011 to 2012, increasing by 4.2% percent to one cent per mile on average for sedan owners, AAA noted.
+The cost of tires ranks second highest among the factors that rose from 2011 to 2012, increasing by 4.2% percent to

 The rise in cost can be attributed to higher costs for natural rubber, and the increased cost of oil used in tire production and transportation from factory to distributors across the country, Nielsen noted, while collateral factor is a trend for manufactures to equip new cars with premium-grade tires rather than mid-grade tires.